dcurletti/redux-infinite-scroll/Readme.md

 ## Usage

 In order to use it in your React app, simply import it and follow the example below.
-The component expects the items prop to receive an array of React components that it then renders to the DOM.
-The `loadMore` prop expects a function that updates the Redux store with more items and therefore causes React to re-render the component.
+The component expects to receive child elements that it then injects into the DOM.
+The `loadMore` prop expects a function that requests for more items to be loaded once the container/window has reached the bottom `threshold`.
+If there are no more items left to be passed to the component, make sure to set the `hasMore` prop to be `false`.  **Important** If you are using an element as the scrollable component, rather than the window, you MUST pass a fixed height to the `containerHeight` prop.

 ##### ES6 format